ismailabashidze/shekar-sokhan/layers/documentation/content/documentation/60.reference/2.forms/checkbox-animated.md

 ::doc-component-demo
 ---
-title: Checkbox colors
+title: Color
 demo: '#examples/checkbox-animated/base.vue'
 ---
 A nice and friendly checkbox.
 Notice the usage of :doc-linker{to="BaseFocusLoop"} to loop focus through all the checkboxes.
+Use the `color` prop to change the color of the checkbox.
 ::

 ::doc-component-demo
 ---
-title: Boolean value
+title: Value:boolean
 demo: '#examples/checkbox-animated/boolean.vue'
 ---
 Here is an example using a `boolean` value